Cooking: History

 Phylogenetic analysis suggests that early hominids may have adopted cooking 1–2 million years ago.
 Re-analysis of burnt bone fragments and plant ashes from the Wonderwerk Cave in South Africa has provided evidence supporting control of fire by early humans 1 million years ago.
 In his seminal work Catching Fire: How Cooking Made Us Human, Richard Wrangham suggested that evolution of bipedalism and a large cranial capacity meant that early Homo habilis regularly cooked food.
-However, unequivocal evidence in the archaeological record for the controlled use of fire begins at 400,000 BCE, long after Homo erectus.
+However, unequivocal evidence in the archaeological record for the controlled use of fire begins at 400,000 BCE, much later than the period species like Homo erectus are thought to have lived.
 Archaeological evidence from 300,000 years ago, in the form of ancient hearths, earth ovens, burnt animal bones, and flint, are found across Europe and the Middle East.
 The oldest evidence (via heated fish teeth from a deep cave) of controlled use of fire to cook food by archaic humans was dated to ~780,000 years ago.
 Anthropologists think that widespread cooking fires began about 250,000 years ago when hearths first appeared.

 Recently, the earliest hearths have been reported to be at least 790,000 years old.

 Communication between the Old World and the New World in the Columbian Exchange influenced the history of cooking.
 The movement of foods across the Atlantic from the New World, such as potatoes, tomatoes, maize, beans, bell pepper, chili pepper, vanilla, pumpkin, cassava, avocado, peanut, pecan, cashew, pineapple, blueberry, sunflower, chocolate, gourds, green beans, and squash, had a profound effect on Old World cooking.
 The movement of foods across the Atlantic from the Old World, such as cattle, sheep, pigs, wheat, oats, barley, rice, apples, pears, peas, chickpeas, mustard, and carrots, similarly changed New World cooking.

 In the 17th and 18th centuries, food was a classic marker of identity in Europe.
 In the 19th-century "Age of Nationalism", cuisine became a defining symbol of national identity.

-Ilaria Porciani notes that the consequences of industrial food manufacturing, like MacDonalds amongst other fast food places, created a desire for an authentic cuisine.
-She argues that food becomes entangled with nostalgia and comes to be imagined in terms of authenticity and tradition, thus representing continuity with past generations.
-In this way, food undergoes a process of heritagization.
+Ilaria Porciani notes that the consequences of industrial food manufacturing, such as McDonald's and other fast-food places, created a desire for authentic cuisine.
+She argues that food becomes entangled with nostalgia and is imagined in terms of authenticity and tradition, thereby representing continuity with past generations.
+In this way, food undergoes heritagization.
 In the 19th and 20th centuries, food became part of a larger process of defining national identity, which can be seen as an informal 'contract' between those who assign heritage status and the people.
-National intellectualists and folklorists shaped this process by researching national traditions and encouraging them to foster a sense of national unity.
-Governments, public institutions, cooks, gourmets also participated in this informal contract of building a culinary identity for the nation.
+National intellectuals and folklorists shaped this process by researching national traditions and fostering a sense of national unity.
+Governments, public institutions, cooks, and gourmets also participated in this informal contract of building a culinary identity for the nation.

-The Industrial Revolution brought mass-production, mass-marketing, and standardization of food.
+The Industrial Revolution brought mass production, mass marketing, and standardization of food.
 Factories processed, preserved, canned, and packaged a wide variety of foods, and processed cereals quickly became a defining feature of the American breakfast.
 In the 1920s, freezing methods, cafeterias, and fast food restaurants emerged.